Finland's relations and development cooperation in Nepal

 With its development cooperation, Finland helps Nepal to develop a school system promoting economic equality and democracy, and inclusive education.

-Objective: The quality and results of education will improve and education will become more inclusive
+Expected outcomes: The quality and results of education will improve and education will become more inclusive

 - The quality and results of basic and secondary education will improve